Lilian-DT/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_twordstate
 script that writes into the file
 9-duplicate_last_line
-script that duplicates the last line of the file 10-no_more_js script that deletes all the regular files script that deletes all the regular filescript that deletes all the regular files script that deletes all the regular files
+scripo that duplicates the last line of the file 10-no_more_js script that deletes all the regular files script that deletes all the regular filescript that deletes all the regular files script that deletes all the regular files
 11-directories